Kenji Eno: Personal life

 Eno attended a school for gifted children in his younger years, however the regular course of his childhood was greatly affected by the disappearance of his mother from his life during his second year of elementary school.
 Eno dropped out of high school at age 17 and, after brief jobs at Canon and a telephone-appointment company, he soon entered the video game industry.
 Videogames had always played an important role in his life as he started to visit arcade game rooms from an early age.
 He cites Space Invaders and Pac-Man as two of the most influential games that motivated him to pursue a career in game design.

 Eno got married during the development of D, he was not planning on having kids as he felt he wasn't economically stable "I was pretty broke back then, living in a one bed room apartment", however with the success of D Eno stated that he was able to "afford kids".

 In a 1997 interview Eno said that his best friend is Kazutoshi Iida, creator of the video games Aquanaut's Holiday and Tail of the Sun.
 Eno has claimed influence from electronic group, Yellow Magic Orchestra.

 Death

 Eno died on February 20, 2013, due to heart failure brought on by hypertension.
-He was 42.

 Music

 Eno's musical achievements are in general lesser known outside of Japan, although they have enjoyed more mainstream success than his video games.
-Eno has produced several albums independently as well as collaborated on albums such as The Cinematic Orchestra's Remixes 1998-2000.
+Eno has produced several albums independently as well as collaborated on albums such as The Cinematic Orchestra's Remixes 1998–2000.
 Eno is also credited with having composed music for several of his games including Juuouki, Casino Kid 2, Sunman, and the dark ambient scores to D and D2.
 Most recently he wrote the score for the Fieldsystem game, Newtonica.